trhallam/segysak/docs/index.rst

 By including  **SEGYSAK** in your toolbox you will be able to load or transform the original binary *SEGY* data into more accessible and Python friendly formats.
-It leverages the work of Segyio_ to simplify loading of common SEGY formats into ``xarray.Dataset`` objects for east of use and to NetCDF4_ files for better on disk and large file performance using dask_.
+It leverages the work of Segyio_ to simplify loading of common SEGY formats into ``xarray.Dataset`` objects for ease of use and to NetCDF4_ files for better on disk and large file performance using dask_.
 Tools to help users create new volumes and to return data to SEGY are also included.